tadeuasarro/react-calculator/README.md

-# React Calculator - Hooks refactor
+# React Calculator - Testing

 #### Hello there!
-Welcome to my React Calculator hooks refactor!
+Welcome to my React Calculator!
+In this milestone we've just added testing to all of our components.

 #### Features
-- There are no more Stateful components in the application.
-- Everything is accomplished by using Funcional components and ReactJS hooks.
+- Add test units using Jest.

 #### Livedemo